 Food storage allows us to survive for extended periods of time and give us a comforting feeling that enables us to concentrate on developing other skills.
 Nothing brings a man down like the fear of hunger.
 It’s something we all think about, regardless of how full our pantry is.

 The indigenous people of North America survived through a lot of issues, but they also gained a lot of knowledge.
 This article will present one of their teachings; how to make Pemmican, a traditional food of native North Americans.
 Meat preservation is a hot topic among preppers and being able to prepare and later on, enjoy a good meat ration is a must when it comes to preparedness.

 The average adult will consume 150 to 200 pounds of meat per year.
 Under adverse conditions, people can easily get by with less protein than 150 pounds of fresh meat per year, as that averages to almost a half pound per day!
 A canned, cooked one pound ham, for example, would be a real treat once a week, and easily feed a family of four.

-Honey is a wonder food that should be stockpiled by every prepper.
+Survival honey (or jut honey) is a wonder food that should be stockpiled by every prepper.
 It is considered by some the ultimate survival food due to its long shelf life and healing proprieties.
 Honey has been used by humans since Ancient Times and cave paintings have been found depicting humans hunting for this golden wonder.
-It was used as a sweetener for multiple dishes, as medicine but also as an embalming for the dead.
-It is such a valuable food that it was used even in religious rituals from the Hinduism culture to the Judaism culture and Buddhism practices.